-Boulder Park Trail is a 2.5 mile moderately trafficked loop trail located near Dallas, Texas.
-The trail is rated as difficult offers a number of activity options and is best used from March until October.
+Boulder Park Trail is a 4.1 mile moderately trafficked loop trail located near Dallas, Texas that features beautiful wild flowers and is rated as difficult.
+The trail offers a number of activity options and is best used from March until October.

 I think other reviewers have mentioned this, but it is definitely more of a biking trail.
 Everyone is polite, but make sure you go in the opposite direction.
 I used to walk my dogs out here; you will need to move out of the way frequently, if you're walking on the weekend.
 It will be packed.